Ken Barrington: Personality

 Thanks to his army upbringing Barrington was very neat in his dress and carefully ironed and packed his clothes, and took great care of his cricket equipment.
 While waiting to bat he would watch the play or prowl the dressing room with a cigarette and would reflect with another cigarette after his dismissal.
 He rarely drank and preferred to retire early, especially on nights preceding match days.
 He was brought into cricket when social class and the hierarchy between amateur and professional was still the norm.

-At home he could ill afford to hire mechanics or decorators and as a result become an accomplished car-repairman for his friends and colleagues, his own car was always kept spotless and in perfect working order, and was a keen DIY man.
-He was always careful with his money and frequently called up the management of a hotel if the room was not up to standard and argued if they charged too much.
-Barrington was a well known sayer of malapropisms such as; "If you pitch it there you put the batsman in two-mans land", "That was good bowling in anyone's cup of tea", "The press went through the food like a swarm of lotuses" and "high-philosophy bullets".
+At home he could not afford to hire mechanics or decorators and as a result become a car-repairman for his friends and colleagues, and he was a keen DIY man.
+He was frugal and frequently called up the management of a hotel if the room was not up to standard and argued if they charged too much.
+Barrington known for his malapropisms such as; "If you pitch it there you put the batsman in two-mans land", "That was good bowling in anyone's cup of tea", "The press went through the food like a swarm of lotuses" and "high-philosophy bullets".